-- 1. Land East of Maghull (shown on the Policy Map) is identified as a Strategic Mixed Use Allocation.
-The development of this site will create a comprehensive high quality, well-designed phased sustainable urban extension containing integrated, distinctive, safe and secure residential neighbourhoods, a Business Park and improvements to local infrastructure. - 2.
-The development of the site must provide: - a) A minimum of 1400 dwellings, including a range of housing types and tenures to meet identified housing needs.
-This will include the provision of affordable / special needs housing (policy HC1), and provision for older persons housing (policy HC2) - A 20 hectare (net) serviced Business Park for office and light industrial (class B1), general industrial, (B2), and storage and distribution (B8) uses to be located adjacent to the site's northern and eastern boundary - c) Local shopping provision of an appropriate scale to serve the needs of the new community; - d) Appropriate new public open space, incorporating a neighbourhood park, equipped play area, new habitat creation, and provision for outdoor sports - e) A landscaping network including tree planting, buffer zones between employment and housing areas and to the M58 motorway and railway, the strategic paths and cycle routes network - f) A layout that facilitates a bus route across the site from School Lane in the north to Poverty Lane in the south.
-The layout should also ensure an appropriate separation of commercial and residential traffic - g) Walking and cycling routes within and beyond the site linking new residential areas and business park to the railway stations, bus services, new local centre, open space, and local schools - h) Effective management of flood risk within the site, including use of sustainable drainage systems.
-Buildings should be sited away from areas at high risk of flooding, and - i) The long-term management and maintenance of public open space, landscaping, and sustainable urban drainage systems, to be agreed by the Council. - 3.
-The development of this site must be subject to a single outline planning application covering the whole of the site.
-The outline application must: - Specify how the infrastructure contributions listed at part 5 of this policy will be phased and implemented - Indicate the location of the business park - Indicate the location of an internal bus route linking School Lane and Poverty Lane - Indicate the location of access points to the business park and new residential areas from Poverty Lane and School Lane - Indicate the location of the proposed public open space, and - Provide a strategic landscaping framework. - 4.
-Development of the site will be phased to ensure that the required infrastructure is provided alongside new development.
-The following timetable and restrictions will apply unless an alteration is agreed in writing with the Local Planning Authority:
+- 4. No applications for residential or employment development will be permitted until a Supplementary Planning Document relating to this site has been adopted by the Council. - 5.
+The development of the site must provide: - a.
+A minimum of 1,400 dwellings, incorporating a range of housing types and tenures to meet identified housing needs.
+This will include the provision of affordable / special needs housing (policy HC1), and at least 2 dedicated older persons housing schemes (reserved for residents of 55 and over) each comprising at least 25 dwellings. - b.
+A 20 hectare (net) serviced Business Park for office and light industrial (class B1), general industrial, (B2), and storage and distribution (B8) uses.
+The Business Park will be located adjacent to the site's north eastern boundary as set out in the broad location identified in figure 6.1. - c.
+Small-scale retail and commercial development to ensure the convenience shopping and other needs of new residents are met.
+This should be no more than 2,000 sq m (gross) in total. - d.
+A new 'main park' within the site located either side of Whinney Brook.
+This must incorporate an equipped play area, new habitat creation, and provision for outdoor sports. - e.
+A landscaping network including tree planting, buffer zones between employment and housing areas and to the M58 motorway and railway, the strategic paths and cycle routes network. - f.
+A layout that provides: - a bus route across the site from School Lane / Maghull Lane in the north to Poverty Lane in the south; - a distributor road(s) that encourages residential traffic from the southern part of the site to access / egress via School Lane / Maghull Lane.
+The distributor road(s) will run from School Lane / Maghull Lane through the site and will cross Whinney Brook; and - appropriate separation of commercial and residential traffic - g.
+Walking and cycling routes within and beyond the site linking new and existing residential areas and Business Park to the railway stations, bus services, local shops, open space, and schools.
+This will include improving existing rights of way within the site, including upgrading the existing Maghull no. 11 footpath to a pedestrian / cycle way - h.
+Effective management of flood risk within the site, including use of sustainable drainage systems.
+The development of the site will result in the reduction of flood risk on site and to the adjacent railway line.
+No residential development will be located in Flood Zones 2 or 3 following any watercourse realignment, and - i.
+The long-term management and maintenance of public open space, landscaping, and sustainable urban drainage systems, to be agreed by the Council.